 AerospaceIn 2011, aerospace sales in the province of PEI exceeded $362 million.

-Slemon Park in Summerside, Prince Edward Island, was once a Canadian Forces Base.
+Slemon Park in Summerside, PEI, was once a Canadian Forces Base.
 Now, it's a 1,500-acre business park with an airport, 8,000 foot runway, an Aerospace Technology Centre offering many training opportunities, and many hangars ranging in size from 25,000 to 300,000 square feet.

 Aerospace has become one of the fastest growing industries in the province.
 More than 900 people are employed by aerospace companies across the province.